ThatUdeshUK/iPDb/README.md

 ## Getting Started

-Once you have a working DuckML instance, you can experiment with SQL queries that are cable of in-database inference.
+Once you have a working DuckML instance, you can experiment with SQL queries that are capable of in-database inference.

+### Simple Example

 Within the duckdb shell,